 If you’re not familiar with Pinterest or think of it as just another social media channel, you might want to sit down for what I’m about to tell you…

-Pinterest is the HIGHEST source of traffic for my site as it is for many other bloggers.
+Pinterest is one of the absolute BEST blogging tools.
+That’s because it’s the HIGHEST source of traffic for my site as it is for many other bloggers.
 Unlike social media, Pinterest is actually a visual search engine.
 Think of it like Google with images.

 You want to harness the power of Pinterest by creating eye-catching Pin graphics with must-click text, an attention-grabbing headline, and keyworded description to improve your blog’s traffic.